 java.net.ConnectException: Connection refused error .

-ec2-to-emr router and used
+ec2-to-emr router and used a

 VPN to access EMR.

-tun0 interface and it was partial success:
+tun0 interface and it was a partial success: no

-Hopefully adding proper entries for EMR local name resolution to
+Fortunately, adding proper entries for EMR local name resolution to